Honorable Joan Huffman, Chair, Senate Committee on Finance

 The bill would take effect September 1, 2023.

 There would be effects on the Economic Stabilization Fund (ESF) balance limit and consequent effects for GR reserves and transfers to ESF.
-Because sales tax revenue is initially deposited to the general revenue fund, the deposit instead to the disabled veteran local government assistance trust fund in the 2024-25 biennium would reduce the 2026-27 ESF balance limit by ten percent of the reduction in general revenue deposits, reducing 2025 severance tax reserves for transfer to the ESF by the amount of the balance limit reduction, and increasing available GR in 2025 by the amount of reduction of the reserves, however this amount is not expected to be significant.
+Because sales tax revenue is initially deposited to the general revenue fund, the reduction in tax revenue in the 2024-25 biennium would reduce the 2026-27 ESF balance limit by ten percent of the reduction in tax, reducing 2025 severance tax reserves for transfer to the ESF by the amount of the balance limit reduction, and increasing available GR in 2025 by the amount of reduction of the reserves, however that amount is not expected to be significant.

 Local Government Impact